Swarzkopf314/string_joiner/README.md

 # StringJoiner

-Adds StringJoiner class providing simple functionality for joining strings, such that you don't need to worry about blanks, separators, symbols, nils etc. Has no (production) dependecies.
+Adds StringJoiner class providing simple functionality for joining strings, such that you don't need to worry about blanks, separators, symbols, nils, TypeErrors etc. Has no (production) dependecies.
 Requires Ruby 2.0 .

 ## Installation